benedicteb/simple-chat-api/readme.md

 # simple-chat-api

-This is a small service for serving a simple chat application.
+This is a small backend service for serving a simple chat application using Server-Sent events.

 ## Running